ahiyantra/FunExperimentWithAugmentedReality/README.md

 ## introduction:

-an augmented reality project for an internship interview assignment; the demonstration is available as a recording on youtube (https://www.youtube.com/watch?v=qNM4SQucm3I)
+an augmented reality project for an online course assignment; the demonstration is available as a recording on youtube (https://www.youtube.com/watch?v=qNM4SQucm3I)

 ### notes: